Cuban firefighter captain arrested in Miami for domestic violence: What is known about the incident?

 According to the arrest report, the incident began when Vasquez's wife was about to go to the gym, and he called her to demand that she return home.

-Upon arrival, Vasquez exited the residence with a hammer in an aggressive manner and threatened to break the windows of his car if he did not enter.
+Upon arrival, Vasquez exited the residence with a hammer in an aggressive stance and threatened to break the windows of his car if he did not enter.

-The report indicates that Vasquez "appeared to be under the influence of alcohol" and that "he became extremely agitated by the victim's gym outfit."
+The report states that Vasquez "appeared to be under the influence of alcohol" and that "he became extremely agitated by the victim's gym attire."

 To prevent his wife from leaving, he placed screws under the tires of the Tesla she was driving and disabled the vehicle's ignition system.